Toggle: English / Spanish

 Long-term disability is rare.
 Most people improve with time or arthroscopic surgery.

-Call for an appointment with your health care provider if you have swelling behind the knee that becomes large or painful.
+Call your health care provider if you have swelling behind the knee that becomes large or painful.
 Pain could be a sign of infection.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.